Engineering & Advanced Manufacturing

 MONDAY, AUGUST 3 2026 | 8:00 AM

-This unit identifies the training and development required in order that the learner can demonstrate that they are competent in being able to carry out the milling operations on horizontal, vertical or universal milling machines.
+This unit identifies the training and development required in order that the student can demonstrate that they are competent in being able to Prepare for the maintenance activities by obtaining all necessary information, documentation, tools and equipment required, and to plan how they intend to carry out the required maintenance activities and the sequence of operations they intend to use.

 View course